cjbanks28/hello-world/README.md

 Hello!

-Conner is me and I'm new to this shit so gimme a minute Whats good in the hood?
+Conner is me and I'm new to this shit so gimme a minute.
+Whats good in the hood?